Adjunct Instructor of Music

 Phone: (940) 898-2500

-Born in Poland, Ania Bard, is a pedagogue, chamber musician, recitalist, and soloist.
-Ms. Bard earned her Bachelor’s degree from the University of Kansas, and Master’s degree from the New England Conservatory of Music in Boston.
-Currently, she is a Doctor of Musical Arts Candidate at the University of North Texas under the tutelage of Professor Julia Bushkova, to whom she has served as an assistant.
-Ms. Bard is due to graduate with her DMA degree in the 2012/2013 academic year.
+Born in Poland, Ania Bard-Schwarz, is a pedagogue, chamber musician, recitalist, and soloist.
+Dr. Bard-Schwarz earned her Bachelor’s degree from the University of Kansas, Master’s degree from the New England Conservatory of Music in Boston, and Doctor of Musical Arts the University of North Texas under the tutelage of Professor Julia Bushkova, to whom she has served as an assistant.

-Since moving to Texas to work on her DMA program at the University of North Texas, Ms. Bard has taught as a Teaching Fellow and served as a Teaching Assistant at UNT, joined, and has been appointed concertmaster of the Plano and Irving Symphony Orchestras, has been invited to join the Dallas Opera Orchestra for the third season in 2012/2013.
-Ms. Bard has also been a member of a Baroque Orchestra based in Dallas—the Orchestra of New Spain (playing on period instruments) and has been invited to perform with the Texas Camerata.
+Since moving to Texas to work on her DMA program at the University of North Texas, Dr. Bard-Schwarz has taught as a Teaching Fellow and served as a Teaching Assistant at UNT, joined, and has been appointed concertmaster of the Plano and Irving Symphony Orchestras, has been invited to join the Dallas Opera Orchestra for the third season in 2012/2013.
+Dr. Bard-Schwarz has also been a member of a Baroque Orchestra based in Dallas—the Orchestra of New Spain (playing on period instruments) and has been invited to perform with the Texas Camerata.

-Ania Bard comes from a musical family, with both parents being active performers and music educators.
+Ania Bard-Schwarz comes from a musical family, with both parents being active performers and music educators.
 While growing up, she performed with her older sister, a violinist, and her younger sister, a pianist, in Poland and abroad.
-In the summer of 2010, Ms. Bard joined the faculty of the International Chamber Music Festival in Positano, Italy.
-Outside of the music world, Ms. Bard is an ardent photographer.
-To learn more about Ania Bard, log on to www.aniabard.com.
+In the summer of 2010, Dr. Bard-Schwarz joined the faculty of the International Chamber Music Festival in Positano, Italy.
+Outside of the music world, Dr. Bard-Schwarz is an ardent photographer.
+To learn more about Ania Bard-Scharwz, log on to www.aniabard.com.